darkohedgehog/smart-brain-api/README.md

 # smart-brain-api
-This is back end application for Face recognition brai application.
+This is back end application for Face recognition brain application.